 How to Build Your Personal Brand Online

 Developing a personal brand is valuable and often beneficial.
 How exactly can you do it?
-Earning a great reputation, developing authentic values, strengthening your network, and becoming an expert are some of the most important ways you can work on developing your personal brand, both online and offline.
+Earn a great reputation, develop authentic values, strengthen your network, and become an expert.
+Let’s dig a little deeper.

 Earn a Great Reputation

-One of the most important ways to develop your personal brand is to earn a great reputation.
+A stellar reputation is one of the most important principles of strategic brand management.
 What people think of you and discuss about you can influence your personal brand — and support it as well.

 - Be dependable and consistent: Show up on time and deliver on what you promise.
 People should know what they can expect from you and that they can depend on you to pull through.

 - Offer a great attitude: Be a positive, can do person that people want to work with.

 - Show trustworthiness: Do the right thing, even when it’s hard.